gbv/daia/daia.md

 Each full DAIA document contains exactly one root element.
 In DAIA/XML the root element name is **`daia`**, in DAIA/JSON the root element is just an unnamed object.

-The attributes and child elements are as follows:
+**Properties**

 - **`version`** (attribute) - the daia version number (currently `0.5`)
 - **`timestamp`** (attribute) - the time the document was generated.
 Type `xs:dateTime`.